 “Like I’d believe for a single fucked second that you like anything with the word collective in it!”
 Lady shouted.
 Chaxium had never actually seen her in any of her college lecture halls, so this was the first time she heard the voice Lady used to get a conservative fellow student back in his seat.
 The lifelong fairy found it stimulating, but she was still too groggy to get up and show any physical appreciation.

 “And now you’re doing it all again, but worse!”
 Morley barked, ignoring Lady’s words entirely.
 “These self-driving abominations.
 You really don’t want a guy like me to get ahead do you?
 That’s why we always had to do it ourselves.
 Not this time.
 I’m getting ahead of the ahead.
-I’m going to be the drive in these things!”
+I’m gonna be the drive in these things!”

 “Dude, why do you think I’m in charge of any of this!?”
 Chaxium rolled over while Lady raged, sticking her eye through the mesh of the hammock and staring at the floor.
 There were wisps of fog from the ice geode, centered around tiny shards like stars lost in mist.
 For a moment her spirit sank down among them; forcefully expelling the contents of her stomach really made the experiences of the past weeks catch up with her.